MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/QueueItem.md

 ---
-title: QueueItem – Common Data Model | Microsoft Docs
+title: QueueItem
-description: A specific item in a queue, such as a case record or an activity record.
+description: A specific item in a queue, such as a case record or an activity record. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
 ---

 # Queue Item